-- Smash burgers cook quick so prepare any cooked toppings like bacon or sautéed onions on the griddle prior to cooking the burgers.
+- Smash burgers cook quick so prepare any cooked toppings like bacon or sautéed onions on the griddle before cooking the burgers.

-- On a keto or low cab diet?
-Simply prepare your burger with your desired toppings and just skip the bun or wrap it in lettuce like In-N-Out’s Protein Style option.
+- On a keto or low carb diet?
+Prepare your smash burger with your desired toppings and skip the bun or wrap it in lettuce like In-N-Out’s Protein Style option.

 A common question is what the ideal griddle temperature for making smash burgers.
 You need a higher heat to get the crust you’re looking for on the outside of the patty.

 You want to get your griddle surface up to approximately 400 degrees.
-If the temperature is too low, you’ll have a hard time getting the crust to form properly.
+If the temperature is too low, you’ll have difficulty getting the crust to form properly.

-Here’s a basic smash burger recipe to start with a blank canvas.
+Here’s a standard smash burger recipe to start with a blank canvas.
 Feel free to add toppings and condiments as desired for your ideal burger creation.